inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/breaking-changes/breaking-changes.md

 By default, the Prometheus exporter is now disabled.
 This was changed so the exporter's behaviour is in line with the behaviour of other exporters, i.e. it will not run without changing the default settings.
 To enable the Prometheus exporter, set its `enabled` property to `ENABLED`.

+## Breaking changes in 1.14.0

+There are no breaking changes for version 1.14.0.

+## Breaking changes in 1.13.0

+There are no breaking changes for version 1.13.0.

 ## Breaking changes in 1.12.2